-If a party who filed a pleading in connection with a removed cause of action, other than the notice of removal, files a statement pursuant to Federal Rule of Bankruptcy Procedure 9027(e)(3) stating that the proceeding or any part of it is core, that party must also specify whether they consent to the entry of final orders or judgment by the Bankruptcy Court.
-Also, they must state whether they consent to this Court's entry of a final orders or judgment, consistent with Article III of the United States Constitution.
+Each party who files a pleading in connection with a removed cause of action, including the notice of removal, shall include in their initial post-removal filing a statement pursuant to Bankruptcy Rule 9027(e)(3) asserting whether, with respect to each claim or counterclaim: (1) the proceeding is core or non-core; and (2) the party consents to the entry of a final order or judgment by the Bankruptcy Court, consistent with Article III of the United States Constitution.
 See Vt.
 LBR 7008-1; see also Vt.
 LBR 7012-1.

 VT.
 LBR 9029-1.
-LOCAL RULES - GENERALLY.
+LOCAL RULES.